An Interview with Des Doyle, Director of “Showrunners” Documentary

 “We’ve designed both the book and the film to be open and accessible to any level of a TV fan, but there is also more in there for any aspiring TV writers or potential Showrunners of the future, too,” says Doyle, “So whether you simply love watching great TV shows or someday aspire to write and create shows yourself I think the book and film offer both audiences a really interesting and enjoyable experience.”

-With the closing promise that “you will never watch TV the same again,” Doyle leaves us waiting for October to watch his film.
+With the promise that “you will never watch TV the same again,” Doyle leaves us waiting for October to watch.